I used to keep anger in my shadow. Not only did I hide it from others, but I didn’t understand why I needed it.

 • I’ve found it ‘clears’ my old mental pathways to allow for new ones to come through

 I still like to be in control of my emotions and I can’t think of many scenarios where full blown anger directed at someone is the right behavior, so I’ll let it out through writing or whilst out on a run.
-I’ll even sometimes record it and share it with my sister to give me some perspective and help me find the gold.
+I’ll even sometimes record it and share it with someone I trust to give me some perspective and help me move forward.

 Discover more from Actfullness